 The most popular place to see the California superbloom is at the Antelope Valley California Poppy Reserve.
 Located along the edges of the Mojave Desert, the Antelope Valley is the most renowned destination to witness the super bloom.
 Each spring, the rolling hills come alive with the vibrant orange and blossoms of California poppies, creating a breathtaking vista that stretches as far as the eye can see.

-Eight miles of trails meander through the reserve, offering visitors the opportunity to immerse themselves in the sea of flowers and capture stunning photographs against the backdrop of the desert landscape.
-The season typically begins as early as mid-February through May.
+Eight miles of trails meander through the reserve, offering visitors the opportunity to immerse themselves in the sea of flowers and capture stunning photographs against the desert backdrop.
+The season typically begins as early as mid-February and lasts through May.

 One thing I distinctly remember was the strong winds we experienced.
 I even saw their website’s advice about the winds.
 So, I would be prepared with some sort of wind jacket and a hat with a strap.